 Councillor Louise Hyams

 Louise has had the honour and privilege of representing St. James’s Ward in which Bow Street Police Museum is situated, since her election to the Council in 1998.
 She is totally committed to improving the quality of life for all the residents of this diverse ward in the centre of London.
-Having been involved in most areas of the Council’s work, she is currently the Deputy Cabinet Member for Communities and Regeneration.
-She also serves on the Planning and City Development Committee, the Licensing Committee, the Standards Committee and the Adoption & Fostering Panel.
+Having been involved in most areas of the Council’s work, Louise is currently a member of the Licensing Committee and the Standards Committee of the council.
 Louise was Lord Mayor in 2008/9.

 We are currently developing plans for an Advisory Board, whose members will provide guidance and support to the Museum in carrying out its charitable objectives.